COP 13 of the Abidjan Convention 2021

 Hosted by: Government of Jamaica, Government of Grenada, Dominican Republic and Panama, CARICOM Secretariat, Organisation of Eastern Caribbean States Secretariat, Ocean Coordination Mechanism, The Caribbean Biodiversity Fund, The Intergovernmental Oceanographic Commission (IOC) of UNESCO, Global Ocean Accounts Partnership, UNEP Cartagena Convention Secretariat, Blue Nature Alliance, The Nature Conservancy Caribbean, Conservation International, Caribbean Regional Fisheries Mechanism, Global Island Partnership, Global Youth Biodiversity Network, Wildlife Conservation Society, Blue Marine Foundation and Campaign for Nature.

-View full list of side eventsThe Pledge to Advance Ocean Accounts by 2030 is a voluntary commitment open to countries and organisations that want to work together to build the evidence base for sustainable ocean management.
+Read more about the eventThe Pledge to Advance Ocean Accounts by 2030 is a voluntary commitment open to countries and organisations that want to work together to build the evidence base for sustainable ocean management.

 The Pledge was officially launched by Costa Rica as co-host of the Third United Nations Ocean Conference (UNOC3) in June 2025.
 Since then, 19 countries and 7 organisations have signed the Pledge and committed to sustainable ocean development through ocean accounting.